PBRjr/obsidian-eberron-notes/Campaign Notes/NPCs/Aeren d'Cannith.md

 	- 38 year old half-elf male
 	- Born to an Elven mother and Human father
 	- Born as Aeren Thorne on 8 Therendor, 960YK
-	- Born and raised in [[fair]]
+	- Born and raised in Fairhaven, Aundair

 - Appearance: Aeren is considered young for a half-elf with short ruffled hair, bright green eyes, and a perpetual half-smile.
+He is light-skinned, tall, and slender, with hands plagued with worked callouses.

 - Personality: He is naturally curious, friendly, and charismatic but also a shrewd investigator.